 - information which would reveal management information or other confidential information

-- If your information is redacted or withheld for any reason we will inform you of this
+If your information is redacted or withheld for any reason we'll inform you of this.

-Information is not kept forever, but some of it is kept for a long time.
-States of Jersey Departments maintain a list of what information they need to keep and how long it must be kept for.
+Information is not kept forever, but some is kept for a long time.
+Government of Jersey departments maintain a list of what information they need to keep and how long it must be kept for.

-These are maintained in line with any legislation and standards that relate to information (e.g. keeping financial records for audit purposes).
-Some public information is also passed to the Jersey Archive for safe-keeping or preservation.
+These are maintained in line with any legislation and standards that relate to information, for example, keeping financial records for audit purposes.
+Some public information is also passed to Jersey Archive for safe-keeping or preservation.

 Submit a Subject Access Request

-If you submit a request for information that is not processed by a States of Jersey Department, your request will be declined.
+Your SAR will be declined if you're asking for information that is not processed by a Government of Jersey department.
 Your request will not be passed on to a third party.

 - your full name

-- a contact address (such as an email address or a postal address, preferably both)
+- a contact address (email address or a postal address, preferably both)

-- a clear description of the information you want to receive, including which States Departments are involved and if possible the time periods covered
+- a clear description of the information you're requesting.
+Including which departments are involved and the time periods covered, if possible

 Writing your request

-When writing your request, be as specific as you can.
-We cannot process requests which ask for ‘all’ information the States of Jersey hold about you.
+We cannot process requests which ask for ‘all’ information the Government of Jersey holds about you.
+Make your request:

 Requests made through third party applications

-The States of Jersey generally requires your e-mail or phone number to contact you and may require other information for the purposes of confirming your identity and / or confirming that you have provided a third party with the authority to make a request on your behalf.
+The Government of Jersey generally requires your email or phone number to contact you.
+We may require other information for the purposes of confirming your identity or that you have provided a third party with the authority to make a request on your behalf.

-Requests made through third party applications that require the States of Jersey to create an account with that third party in order to access your contact information or SAR details will not be processed.
+We will not process requests made through a third party that require us to create an account with that third party in order to access your contact information or SAR details.

-Kindly submit your request through one of the methods set out above.
+Submit your request using 1 of the methods set out above.

-If you have a question or a complaint about a subject access request you have made,
+If you have a question or a complaint about a SAR you have made, email email@example.com.